-SAMHSA expects that state substance abuse agencies have the ability to implement the five steps of the strategic prevention framework (SPF) or an equivalent planning model that encompasses these steps:
+SAMHSA expects that state substance abuse agencies have the ability to implement the five steps of the strategic prevention framework (SPF) or North Carolina OMB No. 0930-0168 Approved: 06/12/2015 Expires: 06/30/2018 Page 104 of 198 an equivalent planning model that encompasses these steps:

-- Assess prevention needs; - 2.
+- 1. Assess prevention needs; - 2.
 Build capacity to address prevention needs; - 3.
 Plan to implement evidence-based strategies that address the risk and protective factors associated with the identified needs; - 4.
 Implement appropriate strategies across the spheres of influence (individual, family, school, community, environment) that reduce substance abuse and its associated consequences; and - 5.
 Evaluate progress towards goals.